 You’ve decided you’re getting a dog.
 Congratulations!
-But before you bundle him into the car and take him home, there are a few basic essentials that need to be ready and waiting for him before he gallops in the front door.
+But before you bundle him into the car and take him home, there are a few basic essentials that need to be ready and waiting for him before he gallops through the front door.

 Run through this check-list before your new addition to the family arrives:

-Food and water bowl: This goes without saying.
+- Food and water bowl: This goes without saying.
 Your dog needs to eat and drink, and needs something to eat and drink out of.
 They don’t need to be made out of the finest china, but a good quality bowl will last longer and won’t rust.

-Food: Chat to your vet about which food is best for your dog.
+- Food: Chat to your vet about which food is best for your dog.
 You might need to shop around to find a brand that suits your dog and your budget.
 You will also need somewhere to store the food; an air-tight container that’s kept out of paws’ reach is best.
-A measuring cup is also a good idea so you know exactly how much to dish up at each mealtime.
+A measuring cup is also a good idea so that you know exactly how much to dish up at each mealtime.
 It’s also a good idea to stock up on doggie treats; they’re ideal to use when training your pup.

-Grooming stuff: Grooming is a great way to bond with your dog, and it keeps their coat and skin shiny and healthy.
+- Grooming stuff: Grooming is a great way to bond with your dog, and it keeps their coat and skin shiny and healthy.
 Get a decent brush to suit your breed’s coat, as well as some pH-balanced dog shampoo for bath day.

-Toys: Every pup needs some toys, the options are endless.
-Head to your pet shop and get a variety; from fetch toys, to ones that stimulate the brain to simply something to cuddle with, toys are a must for any happy dog.
+- Toys: Every pup needs some toys, the options are endless.
+Head to your pet shop and get a variety; from fetch toys, to ones that stimulate the brain, to simply something to cuddle with, toys are a must for any happy dog.

 On top of this you can add flea treatments and, depending on the needs of your dog, supplements to the list.